philschanely/course-ux/src/pages/lesson-plans/discussions/11-discussions.md

 ---
 [&raquo; Back to Lesson Plans](/lesson-plans/)

-Answer at least two of the threads by 5pm Tuesday.
-Then post at least three more times by 5pm Friday, either responding to others' posts or answering new questions.
+This week make **at least 5 substantive posts** for this lesson's threads as follows:

+- Reply to at least 3 of the numbered questions posed in the threads below **by 5pm Tuesday.**
+- Then keep an eye on these and the other threads and respond to other students' posts or the professor's new questions with at least 2 more replies **by 5pm Friday.**

 ## 11.1 Going with your gut